calcuis/avatar-picture-data-simulator/README.md

 ## avatar data simulator

-Generate 10,000 png for ai-picture-model-trainer
+Generate 10,000 samples for ai-picture-model-trainer : P

 The provided Python code defines a simple avatar generator using image layers.
 The generator creates avatars by combining different image layers randomly, each represented by a Layer class.
 The layers have a specified rarity, and whether a layer should be included in the avatar is determined by a random probability based on this rarity.
 Here's a breakdown of the code: